Hello fellow animators!

-I am sure you have all heard it a thousand times from one master artist or another, “drawing from life is crucial to building your skills as an artist.”
-But it is not always explained exactly why it is so important.
-Well, it is important because the expression “draw from life” actually has two different meanings.
-You are familiar with the word “draw” meaning to create an image on paper with a pencil or other medium.
-In that sense, drawing while looking at real life reference will definitely help your technique in drawing.
-However, most people do not think about the second meaning of the word “draw”.
-To draw also means to extract, to gather, or to pull from.
-When we apply this definition of draw to drawing from life, it means we are extracting or pulling visual information from what we are observing in real life.
-Being able to draw visual information out of real life is perhaps even more important than drawing an image on paper.
-This is because, if you cannot accurately “draw” or extract the visual information you see in real life, you will have no understanding of what to draw on paper.
-You cannot draw (on paper) what you don't understand, and you can't understand without drawing (observing) from real life.
+You've probably heard the phrase "draw from life" before, but it's not always clear why it's so crucial.
+The phrase has two meanings: the first is the literal act of creating an image on paper using a pencil or other medium while looking at real-life reference.
+This definitely helps improve your drawing technique.
+However, the second meaning of "draw" is to extract, gather, or pull from.
+When we apply this definition to drawing from life, it means we are extracting or pulling visual information from what we observe in real life.
+Being able to draw visual information accurately from real life is even more important than drawing an image on paper.
+If you can't accurately extract the visual information you see in real life, you won't know what to draw on paper.
+You can't draw what you don't understand, and you can't understand without drawing from real life.

-With this two-fold understanding of what drawing from life means, we can equip ourselves with everything we need to successfully create drawings.
-By observing real life closely, we create mental images that our brains store away for later use, and the more you observe, the more mental images you will have available to you for future drawings.
-Imagine having a file cabinet full of images of different subjects that you could access and use as reference when you draw.
-Or you could think of it as a mental hard drive that you are filing with jpeg files of reference you have saved along your journey as an artist.
-It is the same principle.
+By understanding the two-fold meaning of drawing from life, we can equip ourselves with the necessary skills to create successful drawings.
+By closely observing real life, we create mental images that our brains store away for later use.
+The more you observe, the more mental images you will have available for future drawings.
+This is like having a file cabinet full of images of different subjects that you can access and use as reference when you draw.
+It's the same principle as filing images away in a mental hard drive.

-The main thing to take away from this is the idea that observation is a form of drawing in itself.
-Even if you don't have a pencil and sketchbook available to you at a certain time, you can still "draw" by observing what you see around you and thinking about what gives that subject its form and shape.
+It's important to remember that observation is a form of drawing in itself.
+Even if you don't have a pencil and sketchbook available, you can still "draw" by observing what you see around you and thinking about what gives the subject its form and shape.
 Of course, if you can sketch what you are observing, that is the best case scenario.
-But if you don't have your sketchbook handy, drawing through observation of real life is a skill worth developing that will serve you throughout your whole artistic journey and it will never get old.
+But if you don't have your sketchbook handy, drawing through observation of real life is a skill worth developing that will serve you throughout your artistic journey.